 If you go to a restaurant in Chinatown (in any city around the world) the chances are that at the end of the meal, you will unwrap a fortune cookie, read the message inside, and laugh amongst yourselves at the fortunes inside (even though fortune cookies have nothing to do with China, having been invented in California).
 You may even eat the cookie, if you have dined at a decent restaurant that makes its own.
-However, some people don’t find … continue reading
+However, some people don’t find the luck they … continue reading

 If you’re a HisPotion fan, you know we’re passionate about what we’re doing.
 If you’re into smart stuff for men and would like to join our team, now’s your chance to do so!

 What we’re looking for:

 Cartoon artist Anders Morgenthaler and Danish writer Mikael Wulff, the creative duo behind Wumo – has created a brilliant series of graphs that illustrate some everyday life’s painful truths.
 Their graphs and diagrams are snarky and sarcastic but, for the most part, true.
 This, coupled with their simple and official-looking design, makes them a delight to look at.